effepivi/ICP3038/Labs/11-Pyramid-blending/README.md

 2. Include the header file (`Pyramid.h`).
 3. Add the definitions.
 You can find the code in the Jupyter notebook ([https://github.com/effepivi/ICP3038/blob/master/Lectures/9-Pyramids/notebooks/4-Image-stitching-with-pyramids-using-opencv.ipynb](https://nbviewer.jupyter.org/github/effepivi/ICP3038/blob/master/Lectures/9-Pyramids/notebooks/4-Image-stitching-with-pyramids-using-opencv.ipynb)).

-We will exploit this code in the image stitching. **So you must make sure you understand it.
-You will need to demonstrate it in your report.**
+We will exploit this code in the image stitching. **You must make sure you understand it.
+You will need to demonstrate your understanding of the method in the report.**

 # 6. The program